Finitude of physical measures for random maps

-Notice that $P^n(\cdot,A)$ is an equivalent class and thus as a real-valued function is only defined up to $m$-null sets.
-It is not hard to see that one may choose in each equivalent class $P^n(\cdot,A)$ a $\mathscr{B}$-measurable function $P^n(x,A)$ on $X$ for every fixed $A\in\mathscr{B}$ such that it differs from an $m$-nonsingular transition probability only on a negligible set of points.
-Nevertheless, if $X$ is a Polish space, Neveu proved in~\cite[Proposition~V.4.4]{neveu1965mathematical} that these representations can be chosen appropriately to get that $P^n(x,A)$ is a transition probability which induces the Markov operator $P^n$ on $L^1(m)$ as explained above.
-Taking into account this relation between Markov operators and Markov processes, in what follows we will introduce two subclasses in {\tt(UC)}.
+Notice that $P^{*}1_A$ is an equivalence class and, as a real-valued function, is only defined up to $m$-null sets.
+It is not hard to see that one may choose in each equivalence class $P^{*}1_A$ a $\mathscr{B}$-measurable function $P(x,A)$ on $X$, for every fixed $A\in\mathscr{B}$, such that it differs from an $m$-nonsingular transition probability only on a negligible set of points.
+Nevertheless, if $X$ is a Polish space, Neveu proved in~\cite[Proposition~V.4.4]{neveu1965mathematical} that these representations can be chosen appropriately so that $P(x,A)$ becomes a transition probability inducing the Markov operator $P$ on $L^1(m)$, as explained above.
+Taking into account this relation between Markov operators and Markov processes, in what follows, we introduce two classes of transition probabilities that ensure {\tt(UC)}.